ListenNotes/podcast-api-js/README.md

 });
 ```

-If `apiKey` is None, then we'll connect to a [mock server](https://www.listennotes.com/api/tutorials/#faq0) that returns fake data for testing purposes.
+If `apiKey` is null, then we'll connect to a [mock server](https://www.listennotes.com/api/tutorials/#faq0) that returns fake data for testing purposes.

 You can see all available API endpoints and parameters on the API Docs page at [listennotes.com/api/docs/](https://www.listennotes.com/api/docs/).